KwachuQ/trading_dashboard/README.md

 # Trading Dashboard

 A high-performance web dashboard for analyzing trading performance with precision.
 Built with a FastAPI backend (leveraging Polars for rapid data processing) and a modern React frontend with Tailwind CSS and Recharts.
+It is integrated to read .csv files exported from TopStepX trading platform.

+Build with Google Antigravity.

 ## Core Features